marcindulak/vagrant-xymon-tutorial/README.md

 Todo
 ----

-1. use a "real" configuration management software for Xymon configuration instead of sed ...
-2. setup Apache password protection
+1. setup Apache password protection on the Xymon server